 Just like any hobby collecting stamps takes time and effort - partially just to understand where and what stamps you are going to collect.
 Of course, we can't all pay thousands or even hundreds for a stamp so it really comes down to your level of interest in the hobby as well as how much money you have to spend.
 Not paying your mortgage or taking out a loan in order to buy a rare stamp will probably get you into trouble and is generally not advisable.

 The usual advice is to buy the largest packet of whole-world stamps you can afford.
 You can also gather stamps through friends and family abroad, from old letters.
-If you’re very lucky to have inherited a set of albums from a generous relative, use it as a foundation for a much larger collection.
+If you’re very lucky to have inherited a set of albums from a generous relative, use it as a foundation for a much larger collections.

 Expert tip: Store your collection in a stock book to keep your stamps in order and in good condition.